yaxitech/linux/Documentation/virt/kvm/api.rst

 private/shared state.
 Userspace will return a value in 'ret' that is in agreement with the GHCB-defined return values that the guest will expect in the SW_EXITINFO2 field of the GHCB in response to these requests.

+For the KVM_USER_VMGEXIT_EXT_GUEST_REQ type, the ext_guest_req union type is used.
+The kernel will supply in 'data_gpa' the value the guest supplies via the RAX field of the GHCB when issued extended guest requests.
+'data_npages' will similarly contain the value the guest supplies in RBX denoting the number of shared pages available to write the certificate data into.

+  - If the supplied number of pages is sufficient, userspace should write the certificate data blob (in the format defined by the GHCB spec) in the address indicated by 'data_gpa' and set 'ret' to 0.

+  - If the number of pages supplied is not sufficient, userspace must write the required number of pages in 'data_npages' and then set 'ret' to 1.

+  - If userspace is temporarily unable to handle the request, 'ret' should be set to 2 to inform the guest to retry later.

+  - If some other error occurred, userspace should set 'ret' to a non-zero value that is distinct from the specific return values mentioned above.

 6. Capabilities that can be enabled on vCPUs
 ============================================